 Nowadays Playcraft Railways items can be picked up at swapmeets for very little but there are also some rarer items, such as the piggyback freight cars, the crane and some of the locomotives which are more expensive, but by no means in the same league as Hornby Dublo.

-What's your Playcraft worth?
-Take a look at this list of Playcraft price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Playcraft price guide: sold listings for a value indication.